JoeyHammoth/SleepyBell/README.md

 3. **Run the app:**
    Build and run the app on the iOS simulator or deploy it directly to an iOS device.

+### Dependencies
+This project requires the SwiftUI introspect package that can be found [here](https://github.com/siteline/SwiftUI-Introspect).

 ---

 ## 🛠️ Usage